elliot-nelson/7tonshark/content/projects/index.md

 ### Ashes of Ulthar (2025)

 * [Ashes of Ulthar](https://github.com/elliot-nelson/js13k-2025-ashes-of-ulthar) was my 2025 entry for #js13k.
 This gloomy race-against-the-clock pixel art resource simulator was a blast to build.
-(Blog post coming soon!)
+Also see my [post-jam blog post](/posts/making-of-js13k-2025-ashes-of-ulthar) about this game.

 ### Harold is Heavy (2023)